jdoleary/garden/Self Defense/Jiu Jitsu/People/Chris Paines.md

 Jiu Jitsu is the best vehicle for seeing the world, you have friends everywhere.
 - [ ] Look up "The Gentle Art of Travel", this is why Chris does Jiu Jitsu

+---
+2024-07-31
+#### On getting up from referee and framing one of their arms out (3D control)
+Go two steps one way and then when they chase go one step in the other and you'll out rotate them.
+Stiff arm them out, circle away from them and let them chase and then change direction.

+Think of a bicycle wheel, the gears turn 15 cm and the outer wheel will turn 90cm.
+Understand **circles**.
+All scrambles are **circles**.
+If there's a circle, then there's a center and a rim.
+"Am I on the outside or the inside?"

+There's also the arm pass around the back.
+You can do it from standing or on the ground.
+Spin on a pin.
+Quickest way of turning and it makes them chase.

+If you're on the outside, get them to change the circumference of the circle.
+Footwork must be tight.

+#### On tapping them to exhaustion
+Chris makes people tap to exhaustion.
+Not pressure.
+He's focusing on ignoring everything that isn't the hips.
+Fasten to the hips and drag them into the floor.
+Sit on his legs and hips.
+"Going for submissions is kinda bad for you and makes you 'rob the gasstation' / 'hail mary' a lot".

+Grab the hip bone itself.
+And cup the leg and start dragging the hips.
+Even single legs.
+Priit lies on your kidneys (with his collar bone) and puts all his pressure through there when he single legs.
+When you do that they'll go down every time.  **The discipline to only attack the hips**.
+It's like driving with the hand brake on, they might get where they want to be but it'll be slower and exhaust them.

+If I'm on top, put the hips in a box (instead of holding them down with pressure).
+If you're putting downward pressure on hips they can slide out.
+Instead pinch around them with wedges.  **Put the hips in a box.** and pinch.
+Instead of holding the pressure down.
+Their hips have to operate in a box I control.  *I'm not even necessarily using weight to hold them down, just maintaining the box.*  Because pressuring onto them makes ME vulnerable to tip over when they slide or pivot out.
+You need to be connected to the floor.

+To make them tap to exhaustion:
+- Box in the hips

+4 steps to pass anyones guard:
+1. Maintain my own balance, connection to the ground, posture
+2. (while in someone's guard) attach to their hips and drown their hips. **this works for ANY guard**
+3. Once I've boxed in the hips, don't try to pass but just get ahead of the knee caps
+4. Once I'm around the knees, put the hips in the box; bring your legs in to do the job your arms are doing to box in the hips and now your arms are free since they've been relieved by the legs.
+Now the arms can attack the upper body (fold them and twist their spine)
+When I've got their hips and collapse their spine, it's claustrophobic and they panic their way out and exhaust themselves and I just reapply the steps.

+#### On folding people
+The way to fold someone is to put your hands on the floor (behind head and knee) and, like a real anaconda snake, wait for them to move, take up the space and stick them there.
+You don't have to squeeze at all, just take up the space they give you.
+Create the box.  use the friction of the ground to put a bar behind their head and every time they move to escape take up space.  **"People will always break their posture to escape"**
+I'm not purposely folding them, I'm letting them break their own posture and I don't let them get it back, step by step.

+You can break their posture in either direction, extension or flexion.
+Constant posture breaks exhausts them.

+#### Tournament advice
+If I'm racing someone who is serious (full energy) and I make a mistake they'll catch it, so don't race them outright.
+You have to slash the tires, rev out their engine and burn their fuel.
+Sabatoge their car and then winning is easy.
+Burn them out on the handfight, then takedowns are easier.
+Your first attempt is less likely to succeed compared to your 20th attempt when they aren't as sharp.

+Don't try to win against a fresh opponent, make them wear down.
+Make them frustrated.
+Then your moves will work.

+"I can maybe submit you now, but I'll take you further into hell" - this mindset will make your submission rate go through the roof.
+Don't attack someone when they are strong and fresh and focused.
+Attack someone who is desperate, broken, tired, and not running on all cylinders.

+#### Defending back takes from referee
+"Any time you get your back taken, it means you got flanked (flanked your elbow)".
+If they're flanking your elbow it means the circle problem exists.
+You're sitting ever so slightly too narrow.
+Sit deeper and see if people are taking your back as much.
+If you pull your shoulder back a little bit (change your shape, narrow to wide) they'll have a hard time taking your back.
+Widen your flank and you'll be able to directly reengage on your stand up.
+Get up facing them.

+In referee, if someone is directly behind me, that's bad.
+Try to use Kindle to stand back up instead of rolling to turtle from running back.

+Mentally go back a step and see where it could be fixed earlier.
+Pull your head down to your feet, put your butt in between me and them and get back into kindle (reverse shrimp).
+Better chance of standing up into forward facing frame.

+Any time you get taken down, don't turn away, get your "guns" facing them and stand up to kindle.